Kudupu: Mythology (ಪುರಾಣ)

 Once there was a Brahmin Vedic scholar called 'Kedar' who was very orthodox, kind and religious follower.
 But he was extremely worried of not having a child.
 Thinking of that the blessing of Saint is ultimate resort for having a child he wandered everywhere searching one such saint.
 Finally his search fructified when he came contacted with one such holy Saint called 'Shringa Muni' near a small river 'Bhadra Saraswathi Thirtha' in midst of a big forest.
 He prostrated before a saint and placed his reason for worries.
 Hearing this a saint told him to stay there and start penance regarding Lord Subramanya who would fulfill your wishes.
 Saint also detailed him about the holiness of that place and the river.

-Kedar accepted the advise of the saint and stood there and started a rigorous penance regarding Lord Subramanya with great concentration of mind and devotion.
+Kedar accepted the advice of the saint and stood there and started a rigorous penance regarding Lord Subramanya with great concentration of mind and devotion.
 In penance he forgot all about his surroundings and himself.
 It continued for many years.
 As his penance became so intense it created a sort of immense heat in the surrounding and it spread everywhere even up to heaven.
 Devatas, humans, animals found it very hard to sustain.
 Everybody began to worry about the future if it continues like this.
 Worried about his penance Devatas went to Satyaloka to see Lord Brahma and told him the situation.
 Thinking of that Lord Mahavishnu only could redress the problem Lord Brahma accompanied by Devatas met him and detailed him with all about the situation.
 Hearing this Lord Mahavishnu said that Kedar is meditating regarding Lord Subramanya and only he could give remedy to this problem.
 Lord Mahavishnu promised Brahma and Devatas that he will meet Subramanya and accordingly he met him and told that Kedar is meditating upon him with a single desire of having a child that could be fulfilled by him only.
 He also asked Lord Subramanya to appear before Kedar and bless him with a child.
 But Lord Subramanya told that there is no child in the fate of Kedar and he is eligible only for salvation.
 But on the request of Lord Mahavishnu, Subramanya appeared before Kedar and blessed him with children.
 Kedar is so happy and expecting a child he settled near that Bhadra Thirtha River itself duly meditating and worshiping Lord Subramanya.